 KIM KUK-GI

-On 26 March 2015, North Korea’s state news agency KCNA announced the arrests of Kim Kuk-gi, a Presbyterian pastor and former missionary, and Choe Chun-gil (64, a businessman) for espionage.
-It is unclear when or where they were arrested, but it is thought to have been in December 2014.
+On 26 March 2015, North Korea’s state news agency KCNA announced the arrests of Kim Kuk-gi, a Presbyterian pastor and former missionary, and Choi Chun-gil (65, a businessman and missionary who was arrested two months later) for espionage.
+It is unclear where they were arrested.

 KCNA described the two men as “heinous terrorists” who operated from a base in the Chinese port city of Dandong, near the border with North Korea, and alleged that they were spying for South Korea’s National Intelligence Service (NIS) and had brought in large quantities of forged currency.
 The KCNA stated, “They zealously took part in an anti-DPRK smear campaign.”
 Kim Kuk-gi was also accused of spreading religious propaganda from an underground church he ran in Dandong.